dunarel/dunphd-thesis/README.md

 After running the simulations on the remote cluster, we performed an aggregating step, on the local computer.
 We accelerated Partial HGT recovering of transfers, from their multiple superposing window fragments, by calculating Connected Components inside a Graph, based on Jaccard distance.
-[Chapter4/Supplementary/proc-hom-sp/](Chapter4/Supplementary/proc-hom-sp/) is a custom JavaCL/Java Stored Procedure.
+[Chapter4/Supplementary/proc-hom-sp/](Chapter4/Supplementary/proc-hom-sp/) is a custom _JavaCL_/_Java Stored Procedure._
-It uses the OpenCL heterogeneous parallelizing framework, on an NVIDIA Graphic Card.
+It uses the _OpenCL_ heterogeneous parallelizing framework, on an _NVIDIA_ Graphic Card.

 One of our earlier steps is validating the Multiple Sequence Alignments, ensuring orthology.
 This is where the name of our project initially came from: __proc_hom__ i.e. __Proc__ ariotic __Hom__ ology.